hannobraun/playground/2025-08-02_language-design/README.md

 ### Types

 I want types to be values that are constructed by the compile-time code.
-But so far, any details are unclear.
+But so far, the details are unclear.

 ### Symbol Syntax